 Who has already signed up?

 Many law firms, individual solicitors and barristers have already signed up and meet or achieve the Target each year.
-As at 30 June 2017, the Target covered over 12,000 lawyers.
-We encourage lawyers to sign up as individuals, even if their firm or chambers has already signed up.
+As at 30 June 2022, the Target covered over 17,400 lawyers.

-All Target Signatories are required to report on their performance against the Target each financial year, by completing a brief form provided by the Centre (offline or online).
+All Target signatories are required to report on their performance against the Target each financial year, by completing a brief form provided by the Centre (online).
 All signatories’ responses are kept confidential.